vladcc/blocks/readme.txt

 C function by its name.
-With the -I option you can split the output in sub-blocks, with -E you can mark the ends, then you can pipe that into awk and grep/modify the whole block as you could any other awk record - a quick and dirty way of handling nested blocks as discrete units - be it JSON, C struct declarations, Java methods, or mark-up tags, or whatever.
+With the -I option you can split the output in sub-blocks, with -E you can mark the ends, then you can pipe that into awk and grep/modify the whole block as you could any other awk record - a quick and dirty way of handling nested blocks as discrete units, be it JSON, C struct declarations, Java methods, or mark-up tags, or whatever.

 The 'parsing' is as generic as possible - it's basically a glorified parenthesis matching algorithm.
 It tends to work surprisingly well, though, since structured data is usually kept properly formed because it tends to get fed into a parser of some kind.
-This tool takes advantage of that.
+This tool takes advantage of this.
 For example:

-/blocks.bin -nwhile ./block_parser.cpp -l
+/blocks.bin -n while ./block_parser.cpp -l

 will print all the while loops from its own source file with their line numbers

 and

-/blocks.bin -n"inline" ./parser_io.hpp -E@END | awk -vRS="@END" '{gsub("[[:space:]]+", " "); print $0}'
+./blocks.bin ./parser_io.hpp -ninline -k2 -E@END | awk -vRS="@END" '{gsub("[[:space:]]+", " "); print $0}'

-will flatten all inline functions from parser_io.hpp to a single line.
+will print all inline functions from parser_io.hpp except the first two and flatten them to a single line.
+For more details:

--- blocks v1.0 --
+-- blocks v1.1 --
 grep for nested data

 Prints proper nested blocks like so: